hoang24/ece411-practicum/product_design_specification.md

 #### Requirements

 A wall-mounted lockbox SHOULD hold about 10 kilograms.
 When people enter a correct PIN/passcode, the door MUST open/close within 5 seconds.
 Also, people SHOULD easily change PIN/passcode using their old PIN/passcode.
-When the PIN/passcode is entered wrong more than 3 times, or when the lockbox is moved without correct PIN/passcode, the alarm MUST sound.
+When the PIN/passcode is entered wrong more than 3 times, or when the lockbox is moved without correct PIN/passcode, the alarm MUST sound immediately.

 **System Architecture**